Frequently Asked Questions (FAQs)

 How can a Psychologist assist with mental health problems?

 Psychologists are experts in providing therapies for mental health problems.
-These therapies are effective in treating mental health conditions including for example, anxiety, depression, alcohol use disorders and eating disorders, as well as a range of childhood problems such as attention deficit hyperactivity disorder and conduct problems.
+These therapies are effective in treating mental health conditions including for example, anxiety, depression, trauma/PTSD, OCD, addictions, as well as a range of other issues like health concerns, relationship difficulties, and work problems.

 Psychologists are health professionals who work in a range of areas including clinical, health, neuropsychology, sports, forensic, organisational and community settings.
 To become a fully registered psychologist you must undertake an undergraduate degree, an Honours degree and and at least two years of supervised training and further education in the field of psychology (either a Masters or Doctorate degree).